GARDENING THE Royal Horticultural Society has confirmed weed killer has been found in compost, following IW reports of unexplained tomato leaf curl.

 The RHS confirmed to Brenda and Ted it too is examining the scale of the problem and if it finds it to be widespread will be seeking regulatory help.

 RHS principal horticultural adviser Leigh Hunt said: "Your tomato plants are exhibiting symptoms we associate with weedkiller damage, rather than aphids, stress or plant viruses.

 "As the plants in question were growing in growbags or pots, it is very likely contaminated growing media (compost) is involved.

 "RHS members have reported more weedkiller damage type questions than usual so far this year.

 "We suspect the current cases involve composted landscape and garden green waste (a component of some peat-free potting composts and growbags) inadvertently contaminated with grass clippings treated with a persistent lawn weedkiller called clopyralid."

-• The Which? top performing compost of the year was recommended by the RHS because it does not contain green waste.
+top performing compost of the year was recommended by the RHS because it does not contain green waste.
 Sadly, SylvaGrow is not available on the Island.